Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 You usually make the repayments when you receive your pay, and some lenders give you options on how to make repayments.
-Most lenders offer direct debit repayments, as you don’t have to worry about making the repayments yourself, but you do need the money available in your account.
+Most lenders offer direct debit repayments, so you don’t have to worry about making the repayments yourself – but you do need the money available in your account.

 - Bad credit loans are high-cost

-Due to high risk of these loans, the lenders usually charge higher fees.
+Due to the high risk of these loans, the lenders usually charge higher fees.

 - Disreputable lenders operate in the bad credit loans space

 Many dishonest lenders operate online, and prey on people with bad credit, so make sure you evaluate the lender before you apply.

 There are risks associated with loans for people with bad credit.
 Avoid the pitfalls outlined below: